 Then, I started with the rigging, previously I had made de 0,3 mm holes on the wings, stabilizers and fuselage to install each of the wires(Foto.092;093 For the rigs, and due to the weighty upper wing, I had to use 0,1 mm plastic thread to give strength to the whole.

 This kit was a little complicated but not impossible to accomplish.
 It took me about 4 months work to finish, but this was not the worst… a couple of months later once I had it finished, Roden from Ukraine, released several 1/48 Sopwith Strutter excellent kits not only single but also two seat versions.
 Obviously, my Tom’s kit became obsolete.
 However, I don’t regret building it, meant a good exercise since I had never tackled this kind of kits.
 Hope you’ve liked it!!

 Winsock Datafile 34; The Sopwith 1 1/2 Strutter, J M Bruce, 1996.

 Winsock Datafile 80; The Sopwith 1 1/2 Strutter, J M Bruce, 2000.

 Windsock Special; WWI British aeroplane colours and markings, Bruce Robertson, 1996.

 Windsock Mini Datafile 6; Vickers Guns, Harry Woodman, 1996.

 Windsock Mini Datafile 3; Lewis Guns, Harry Woodman, 1995.

 Note about the author

 Claudio is one of the best WWI builders, not only for his quality work but the knowledge he has about the real subjects.
 He has built more than 50 WWI some of them are being shown as galleries in the manufacturers websites.
-He is also Modeler Site co-editor for airplane models and also he amazed us with brilliant builds, below other WWI models from him.
+He is also Modeler Site co-editor for airplane models and also he amazed us with brilliant builds.